SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.11.md

 In a visual overview containing multiple pages, it would no longer be possible to return to the initially selected page when the shape used to switch pages had its `VdxPage` property updated using a session variable.

-#### DataMiner Cube: Numbers with decimals would not be displayed in context menus [ID_37420]
+#### DataMiner Cube: Parameter value with decimals would be displayed incorrectly in context menus [ID_37420]

 <!-- MR 10.2.0 [CU20]/10.3.0 [CU8] - FR 10.3.11 -->

-Up to now, when you opened a context menu with a text box containing a parameter value with decimals, that value would incorrectly be replaced by "0.0" when the default value of the parameter also contained decimals.
+Up to now, when you opened a context menu with a text box that contained a parameter value with decimals, and the default value of the parameter also contained decimals, the decimal point in the value in the text box would be displayed incorrectly.
+For example, 44.2 would incorrectly be displayed as 442.0.

 The issue was due to Cube trying to parse the default value with the current culture in the Windows machine.